Accommodation Fee Regulations: Residential Village; Clayton and Peninsula

 8. Termination of agreement

-If the Resident wishes to vacate their MRS accommodation prior to the termination date of Residency Agreement, the Resident agrees:
+If the resident wishes to vacate their MRS accommodation prior to the termination date of Residency Agreement, the resident agrees:

-(a) to immediately (and, in any case, no later than 1 month prior to departure) inform MRS in writing of the intention to vacate the accommodation by completing the Departure Form.
+(a) to immediately (and, in any case, no later than one month prior to departure) inform MRS in writing of the intention to vacate the accommodation by completing the Departure Form.
 Giving prior notice may assist the Admissions Office in finding a suitable replacement for your room;

 (b) to pay all Rent due and payable to MRS in accordance with the Residency Agreement unless and until a new residency agreement for the accommodation has commenced;

 (c) the vacancy can only be filled from MRS’ official waiting list;

 (d) MRS is under no responsibility to fill the vacancy if MRS considers, in its absolute discretion, that a suitable resident is not available;

 (e) MRS will fill rooms that are already vacant before newly departed rooms can be filled;

 (f) to pay the applicable early vacation administration fee of $300;

 (g) to pay all costs associated with the cleaning of your room that may apply on departure; and